3neo4rl/cryptomatic/README.md

 the commplete encryption runs oer your passwort, coose a good one, like a sentese from a book or more than one.
 Brute Force attacks will not sucessful.
 Based on "Vingere quadrat"
+Installing:
+download the projeckt as Zip file and unpack it on your program directory.
+For Linux users install it in ~/.prg/py and put the crypt.desktop data on your desktop.